Post-Quantum Extended Diffie–Hellman

-In cryptography, Post-Quantum Extended Diffie–Hellman (PQXDH) is a Kyber-based post-quantum cryptography upgrade to the Diffie–Hellman key exchange.
-It is notably being incorporated into the Signal Protocol, an end-to-end encryption protocol.
+In cryptography, Post-Quantum Extended Diffie–Hellman (PQXDH) is a Kyber-based post-quantum key exchange method based on Diffie–Hellman key exchange.
+It has been a key part of the Signal Protocol, a popular end-to-end encryption protocol, since 2023.

-In September 2023, the developers of the Signal Protocol announced that it was being updated to support PQXDH.

-PQXDH is an upgraded version of the X3DH protocol and uses both the quantum-resistant CRYSTALS-Kyber protocol as well as the old elliptic curve X25519 protocol.
-This ensures that an attacker must break both of the encryption protocols to gain access to sensitive data, mitigating potential security vulnerabilities the new protocol could have.
+PQXDH is a variant of the X3DH protocol that uses both the quantum-resistant Kyber protocol as well as the classical elliptic curve X25519 protocol.
+This ensures that an attacker must break both of the encryption protocols to gain access to sensitive data.
 The protocol is designed for asynchronous communication where the clients exchange public keys through a server to derive a secure shared key which they can use to encrypt sensitive data without needing to constantly sync new keys with each other.

 In October 2023, the protocol underwent formal verification which managed to "prove all the desired security properties of the protocol" for its second revision.
+However, PQXDH relies entirely on elliptic curve cryptography for authentication.

+Description

+PQXDH combines elliptic-curve cryptography (ECC) with a post-quantum key encapsulation mechanism (PQ-KEM) to derive a shared secret between two parties.
+In practice, Kyber is used as the PQ-KEM.
+PQXDH only requires a single message to be sent.

+Before the message is sent, the receiver must have published several public keys to the server: a long-term identity ECC key (IK_{B}), a session ECC pre-key (SPK_{B}), a series of one-time ECC pre-keys, and a series of one-time PQ-KEM pre-keys.
+Each of the receiver's session and one-time keys must be signed using the receiver's identity key.
+The sender should also have published a long-term identity ECC key (IK_{B}).

+To send a message, the sender retrieves the receiver's identity and session keys, one of the receiver's one-time ECC keys (PQOPK_{B}), and one of the receiver's one-time PQ-KEM keys (PQOPK_{B}) from the server.
+The server then deletes the one-time keys so they cannot be reused.
+The sender then performs the following computations (where DH is the elliptic-curve Diffie–Hellman function and KDF is a suitable key derivation function):